-Grand and Reserve Grand Champion Visual Arts Most Original Visual Arts Exhibit Most Creative Visual Arts Exhibit www.gerkenrentall.com
+Grand and Reserve Grand Champion Visual Arts Most Original Visual Arts Exhibit Most Creative Visual Arts Exhibit

 - 1. Eight craft items can be exhibited. - 2.
 Pictures/drawings must be mounted on cardboard with hangers or mounted in picture frames with hangers.
-Each piece of an exhibit needs to be labeled with exhibitor's name and 4-H Club.
+Each piece of an exhibit needs to be labeled with exhibitor's name and 4-H Club. - 3.
+Judges' evaluation of the suitability, creativeness, and values used in making the exhibit are final. - 4.
+All 4-H craft items will be entered 8-9 a.m. on the Saturday pre-fair judging day at the Community Building.